-Customized content: Once learners learn something from the instructor in the VILT sessions, they can be given online modules for further learning.
-For organizations, VILT provides the convenience of delivering necessary training for a job in a short span of time.
+Customized content: Once learners finish the VILT session, they can be given online modules for further learning.
+VILT provides the convenience of delivering necessary training for a task in a short span of time.
 Information can be delivered quickly.
-Changes in the industry, market trends, product updates can be communicated to employees by using VILT for sharing information or addressing any issues.
+Changes in the industry, market trends, product updates can be communicated to employees through VILT sessions.

-Track learners’ performance: Finding how much learners have learned is possible through real-time assessments in the form of polls or questions.
-Tracking learners’ performance also helps to provide instant feedback.
-This can be done using an LMS or using the built in analytics that comes with the tools used for VILT.
+Tracking of learners’ performance: Finding how much learners have learned is possible through real-time activities in the form of polls or questions.
+Learners’ performance can also be tracked using an LMS or the built-in analytics that comes with the tools used for VILT.

 Drawbacks of VILT

-The timing of the VILT sessions may be inconvenient to some learners who might be in time zones that require them to log in at late or early hours of the day.
+Also, as the instructor and learners are required to attend the session at the same time, the timing of the scheduled VILT session may not be convenient to learners from different time zones that require them to log in late or in the early hours of the day.

 Another disadvantage is the tight timeframes in which these sessions are held.
-They are expected to be completed in a fixed amount of time and rarely provide the luxury of being carried forward to the next session.
-The facilitator has to time his delivery based on the timeframe while taking care of the pace of delivery as rushing will undermine the learners’ attention while a slow delivery will affect engagement.
+Both ILT and VILT sessions are expected to be completed in a fixed amount of time and rarely provide the luxury of being carried forward to the next session.
+The facilitator has to time his delivery perfectly based on the time available without rushing through the session (which might overwhelm learners) or being too slow and putting learners to sleep.

 Despite these drawbacks, VILT can be an exciting alternative to ILT because none of these drawbacks is unsurmountable.
 Classroom activities can be creatively replicated for the VILT to maximize learner engagement.